cody-dot-js/codyaprice.com-legacy/content/blog/the-best-practice-is-shipping/index.md

 ![naked website](./naked-svelte-website.png)

 <figcaption>
-  My website was dorment, vacant, and quite naked. 🙈
+  My website was dormant, vacant, and quite naked. 🙈
 </figcaption>

 I was getting kind of frustrated and felt like I wasn't moving fast enough.
 I